cuappdev/ithaca-transit-backend/README.md

 ## Setup

-Once you clone this repo, setup the following
+0. Clone this repo, on the same directory as tcat-ios.

-1. (Can be skipped if your `map.osm` is up to date)
-Go to the following [`link`](http://www.openstreetmap.org/export#map=13/42.4510/-76.4967), and click `Export` to grab the map of the Ithaca area to be used in routing calculations.
+1. Go to the following [`link`](http://www.openstreetmap.org/export#map=13/42.4510/-76.4967), and click `Export` to grab the map of the Ithaca area to be used in routing calculations.
+After completing this once, only do againto update `map.osm` for updated map information.
-Note this is only required to get a fresh `map.osm` file, in case roads and such have been updated.
-2. `npm install`
+2. Inside the `tcat.js` folder, run `npm install`
-3. `brew install lua`, which is a dependency of [`OSRM`](http://project-osrm.org/), the routing library that is used to aid routing calculations.
+3. Run `brew install lua`, which is a dependency of [`OSRM`](http://project-osrm.org/), the routing library that is used to aid routing calculations.
-4. Inside `tcat.js`, run `npm link appdev`
+4. Run `npm link appdev`

 Last but not least, copy and paste the following.
-It'll take a while :)

 ````bash
 node_modules/osrm/lib/binding/osrm-extract osrm/map.osm -p node_modules/osrm/profiles/foot.lua